1. What do pharmacists do?

 You should carefully choose a pharmacy degree program based upon factors that are important to your own learning needs.
 You may wish to consider program content, geographic location, faculty, facilities, experiential training opportunities, class size, student demographics, extra-curricular opportunities and cost in your decision to apply to any program at any institution.
 To help narrow down your list of potential schools, visit the PharmCAS School Directory.

 The American Association of Colleges of Pharmacy (AACP) does not accredit U.S. or international pharmacy degree programs.
-To determine the most recent accreditation status for a particular institution, contact ACPE directly:
+To determine the most recent accreditation status for a particular institution, visit the ACPE website or the PharmCAS School Directory.

 Pharmacy institutions are ineligible to become fully accredited programs until they graduate their first professional class.
 Students who attend a new pharmacy institution may be taking a risk if the institution does not achieve candidate or full accreditation status at that time.
-Graduates from unaccredited institutions are ineligible to sit for the state pharmacy license examination or practice pharmacy in the U.S. The list of Associate AACP member institutions represents those new pharmacy colleges and schools that have chosen to join AACP.
-Not all of the new or emerging pharmacy degree programs are members of AACP.
-All precandidate, candidate, and fully ACPE-accredited pharmacy programs are Regular members of AACP.
+Graduates from unaccredited institutions are ineligible to sit for the state pharmacy license examination or practice pharmacy in the U.S. Contact the school directly with questions about its accreditation status.

 1. How much does pharmacy school cost?